 Speaking in Tongues

-“The main difference is the way they are based in my history,” the artist says.
-As a child she went to English private schools with diplomat’s children and small classes.
-As a teenager her family moved, and she went to a French high school.
+“The main difference is the way they are based on my history,” the artist says.
+As a child she went to English private schools with diplomats’ children and small classes.
+As a teenager, her family moved, and she went to a French high school.
 “France were my public-school years.
 The experience was very different and because of that my vocabulary in those two languages is also differs.”